DmitryMuravyev/Delta-Compression/README.md

 In the preview area, you can see how the image (or data divided into channels) will look for the selected configuration.
 Compression settings are configured at the bottom of the window:
 - The number of bits of the block length field.
 The larger this field, the longer blocks the compression algorithm will be able to make.
 This parameter is configured individually for each specific data instance and is usually in the range of 5-8 bits.
 - Delta calculation method.
-A Fixed Window is more suitable for low-contrast noise, and an adaptive floating window is better for gradients (refer to the links above).
+A Fixed Window is more suitable for low-contrast noise, and an Adaptive Floating Window is better for gradients (refer to the links above).
 Combinations of them are also available.
 - Searching best blocks algorithm option: either faster or more efficient.
 - Selection of the platform for which the header .h-file will be generated.
 The only difference between AVR and other platforms is that the macro symbol "PROGMEM" is added to the AVR array constant and a warning comment is issued every 16384 bytes of the array about exceeding this threshold.
 For other platforms these actions are not performed (configuration of platforms and code generation features can be customized and are located in the files: [DeltaComp.dll.config](/Release/DeltaComp.dll.config), [Header_Source.xml](/Release/Header_Source.xml), [Header_Transformation.xslt](/Release/Header_Transformation.xslt)).